vowstar/k210-linux-nommu/linux-kernel/Documentation/admin-guide/mm/transhuge.rst

 thp_fault_alloc
 	is incremented every time a huge page is successfully allocated to handle a page fault.
-This applies to both the first time a page is faulted and for COW faults.

 thp_collapse_alloc
 	is incremented by khugepaged when it has found